Royal Marines: Personnel

-The Royal Marines are part of His Majesty's Naval Service, alongside the Royal Navy and the Royal Fleet Auxiliary, and they are under the full command of the Fleet Commander.
-Despite that, the rank structure of the Royal Marines is the same as that of the British Army.
-Uniquely, in the Royal Marines, officers and all other ranks undergo initial, commando and specialist training together at the Commando Training Centre, Royal Marines (CTCRM).
+The Royal Marines form part of His Majesty's Naval Service, alongside the Royal Navy and the Royal Fleet Auxiliary, and are under the full command of the Fleet Commander.
+Despite this, the Royal Marines use the same rank structure as the British Army.
+Uniquely within the British armed forces, officers and other ranks undertake initial, commando, and specialist training together at the Commando Training Centre Royal Marines (CTCRM).

-On average, 26,000 men apply to join the Royal Marines Commandos every year, but only 400 make it.
+On average, 26,000 people apply to join the Royal Marines Commandos each year, although only around 400 complete training successfully.

 Number of Royal Marines personnel, 2000–2022 inclusive.

-At its height in 1944 during the Second World War, more than 70,000 men served in the Royal Marines.
-Following the Allied victory the Royal Marines were quickly reduced to a post-war strength of 13,000.
-When National Service was ended in 1960, the Marines were again reduced, but this time to an all Commando-trained force of 9,000 personnel.
-As of 1 January 2021, the Royal Marines had a strength of 5,968 Regulars, and a combined strength of 6,500 when including reserves.
+At their wartime peak in 1944 during the Second World War, more than 70,000 men served in the Royal Marines.
+Following the Allied victory, the Corps was rapidly reduced to a post-war strength of 13,000 personnel.
+When National Service ended in 1960, the Marines were reduced again, this time to an all-Commando-trained force of 9,000 personnel.
+As of 1 January 2021, the Royal Marines had a strength of 5,968 regular personnel and a combined strength of approximately 6,500 including reserves.
 The Royal Marines are also the only British force element capable of conducting amphibious operations at brigade level.

 Equipment

 Light weapons

-The basic personal weapon of the Royal Marines Commandos is the 5.56mm C8 carbine rifle, sometimes fitted with the L123A3 underslung grenade launcher.
-Support fire is provided by the L7A2 General Purpose Machine Gun (GPMG) and the L111A1 heavy machine gun (which is often mounted on an armoured vehicle); indirect fire is by the L16A2 81mm mortar.
-Sniper rifles used include the L115A3, produced by Accuracy International.
-More recently the L129A1 has come into service as the designated marksman rifle.
-Other weapons include the Javelin anti tank guided missile, the NLAW disposable anti tank missile, MATADOR anti-structure recoilless rifle, the L131A1 pistol and the Fairbairn–Sykes fighting knife.
-The Royal Marines are in the process of replacing all of their L85 rifles with the L119 and the KS-1 (L403).
+The primary general-use rifle of the Future Commando Force is the KS-1 (L403).
+Specialist commando units also use the Sig Sauer MCX.
+However, the 5.56 mm L85A2 rifle remains in service with other Royal Marines personnel, sometimes fitted with the L123A3 underslung grenade launcher.
+Support fire is provided by the L7A2 General Purpose Machine Gun (GPMG).

+The Royal Marines' sniper weapon of choice is the bolt-action Accuracy International L96, chambered in .338 Lapua Magnum.
+The L129A2 is in service as the designated marksman rifle.
+Other weapons include the Javelin anti-tank guided missile, the NLAW disposable anti-tank missile, the L131A1 pistol, and the Fairbairn–Sykes fighting knife.

-Armour
+Vehicles

-The Royal Marines maintain no heavy armoured units, instead, they operate a fleet of lightly armoured and highly mobile vehicles intended for amphibious landings or rapid deployment.
+The Royal Marines maintain no heavy armoured units, however, they operate a fleet of lightly armoured and highly mobile vehicles intended for amphibious landings or rapid deployment.
 The primary armoured fighting vehicle operated by the Viking Squadron is the BvS 10 Viking All Terrain Armoured Vehicle.
 Other, lighter vehicles include the Land Rover Wolf, and the Jackal 2 (MWMIK) protected patrol vehicle.